Scalable Production Scheduling: Linear Complexity via Unified Homogeneous Graphs: Experiments and Results

 To establish a baseline, we benchmark against established PDRs, including Most Work Remaining (MWKR), Most Operations Remaining (MOR), and Flow Due Date / Most Work Remaining (FDD/MWR), as well as the state-of-the-art RL framework by Zhang et al. \cite{zhangLearningDispatchJob2020}.
 Other recent works, such as Hameed and Schwung \cite{hameedGraphNeuralNetworksbased2023} and Tassel et al. \cite{tasselReinforcementLearningEnvironment2021}, are excluded due to incompatible decentralized or instance-specific training protocols.

 Table \ref{tab:standard_benchmarks} summarizes results on the Taillard benchmarks and our synthetic validation set.
-Our composite configuration, which selects the best size-specific agent per geometry, denoted as \textbf{Ours (comp)}, consistently outperforms all PDRs and also surpasses Zhang et al. Notably, we observe that even a model trained on only a single geometry ($20 \times 20$), denoted as \textbf{Ours (single)}, already outperforms the PDRs and achieves parity with Zhang et al. These results demonstrate that our architecture captures the structural features required for state-of-the-art performance.
+Our composite configuration, which selects the best size-specific agent per geometry, denoted as \textbf{Ours (comp)}, consistently outperforms all PDRs and also surpasses Zhang et al. Notably, we observe that even a model trained on only a single geometry ($20 \times 20$), denoted as \textbf{Ours (single)}, already outperforms the PDRs and achieves parity with Zhang et al. In the few cases where Zhang et al. reports lower makespans, the difference may reflect their more flexible construction protocol, which permits insertion into partial schedules, whereas our framework follows an online-style dispatching setting with irrevocable decisions.
+Overall, the results show state-of-the-art performance while preserving the scalability advantages of the proposed formulation.